NSSAC/SIMBA_store/README.md

 ## Data for SIMBA modules ##

-1. Database
+1. File on location file system
-2. File on location file system
+2. Database
 3. Remove file-like data (accessed through, e.g., globus or other API)
 4. Streaming data data

-For SIMBA's immediate use,
+For SIMBA's immediate use, data types 1 and 2 seem moste important.
+Type 3 may apply to some of the geo/hydrological data, at least in the way they are set up (where do they get their initial data?)
+Type 3 may be used to transfer data from Box to Rivanna for use with modules and pipelines.
+Option 3 may also be what is applied to stage data for the equite atlas (from Rivanna to Box).
+For now, type 4 seems less relevant.

 ## Types of data stores ##
 (see, e.g., https://medium.com/swlh/the-5-data-store-patterns-data-lakes-data-hubs-data-virtualization-data-federation-data-27fd75486e2c)